 The Garmin Connect app is certainly a lot more busy, so if you value a more intuitive companion app, it's Fitbit for us.

-Both offer automatic sleep tracking promising similar types of data and insights in your sleep.
+Both offer automatic sleep tracking promising similar types of data and insights into your sleep.
 Both break down sleep stages including REM sleep time and generate sleep scores.

 They can both track blood oxygen levels and heart rate during the night, while Garmin also offers the ability to track respiration rate as well.